codebar-ag/laravel-filament-revealable-field/README.md

 ## 💡 What is Filament Revealable Field?

-Filament Revealable Field is a Filament wrapper for Codemirror.
+Filament Revealable Field is a Infolist Field for toggling the advisability of data.

 ## 🛠 Requirements